Social Icons

 "Need to rearrange the table" (See image below)

 I was baffled.
-The first comment was too vague – what exactly was meant by students’ mood?
+The first comment was too vague.
+What exactly was meant by students’ mood?
 Was there something specific I had overlooked?
+Really?
+How can I be aware of students' mood?
 More importantly, how was I supposed to act on such an ambiguous statement?

 The other comment was even more frustrating.
-While classroom arrangement can have an impact on learning, I expected feedback on my lesson structure, teaching techniques, or student engagement – not on furniture arrangement.
-Moreover, the classroom arrangements are done and monitored by the specific class teacher which I was not.
+While classroom arrangement can have an impact on learning, I expected feedback on my lesson structure, teaching techniques, or student engagement not on furniture arrangement.
+Moreover, the classroom arrangements are done and monitored by the specific class teacher which I was not responsible for it at all.

 I walked away from that observation with no clear understanding of what I was doing well or how I could improve.
 This experience made me realise how unhelpful and demoralising poorly delivered feedback could be.